Deaths hit 45 at Virginia care home called ‘virus’s dream’

 Relatives of Canterbury residents described a facility with long-running quality-of-care problems and said they thought more could have been done to prevent the spread.
 They also said they had not received adequate communication during the crisis.

 Kim Thompson’s phone rang before 6 a.m.
-Thursday, and when Wright told her that her 72-year-old mother had died, she thought it had to be a mistake.
+Thursday, and when Wright told her that her 72-year-old mother, Minnie Brown, had died, she thought it had to be a mistake.

 Thompson had spoken with her mother over FaceTime two days earlier and she seemed in good health and spirits.
 Since that phone call, the family had received no updates from Canterbury letting them know her condition had deteriorated.